Community Preservation Committee (CPC)

 Eligibility applications for the Fiscal Year (FY) 24 round of funding were due June 1st, 2023.

-Funding applications for the Fiscal Year (FY) 24 round of funding are due September 29th, 2023.
+Funding applications for the Fiscal Year (FY) 24 round of funding were due September 29th, 2023.

 Agendas & Minutes